klaytn/klaytn-docs/docs/klaytn/README.md

 - 4,000 transactions per second.
 - Low gas price that is almost 1/10 of Ethereum.
 - Runs EVM (Ethereum Virtual Machine) and supports the execution of Solidity contracts.
-- 23 reputable corporations worldwide formed Klaytn Governance Council to operate consensus nodes.
+- 19 reputable corporations worldwide initially formed Klaytn Governance Council to operate consensus nodes.
+The current number of consensus nodes is shown in the [Klaytnscope](https://scope.klaytn.com/).
 - More than 50 initial service partners have committed to launch Blockchain Applications on Klaytn.

 ## Klaytn: The Big Picture